 The Cottage School has approximately 80 students between Kinder and Grade 6.
-We also facilitate a Pre Kinder group which accommodates 10 children.
-The Pre Kinder group meets each Monday morning from 9am to 12pm and operates with a drop off/pick up routine.
 The Kinder group attends full days on Tuesday, Wednesday and Thursday from 9am to 3pm.
 Prep to Grade 6 children attend from 9 am to 3 pm Monday to Friday.
 The school is organised into small groupings, which combined with a high level of staffing, allows for a flexible education that addresses individual learning abilities.

 In Kinder the children are provided with many opportunities to learn through play.
 They are taught social skills in a nurturing environment.
 Learning is meaningful, with regular excursions into the local community and further afield.
 Each day the children enjoy activities which establish a foundation in numeracy and literacy.

 Our stand alone Prep class provides an easy transition from Kinder to full time school in Prep.
 The Foundation Curriculum is the driver for children to develop mathematical thinking and understanding through a wide range of practical hands on experiences.
 In English a variety of age appropriate approaches is used to develop reading, writing and spelling skills.
 Prep is a time when formal learning is gradually woven into the daily routines which retain a play based emphasis.
 Children are provided with time and opportunities to learn through play, to express themselves and to follow their individual interests.
 Prep is a time when the social skills that are first developed in Pre-Kinder and Kinder are further enhanced, their natural spirit of enquiry is fostered, and their enthusiasm towards learning is maintained.